Sshack22/CPT-287-380.21-FA-Team2-Project-3/README.md

-Project assumesthat the character delimiters are simply spaces and that the user input string has only lowercase letters with no spaces.
+Project assumes that the character delimiters are simply spaces and that the user input string has only lowercase letters with no spaces.

 # Members
 ### Luke Hunt